 Certain events could cause previously issued Notes to be deemed to be issued as new Notes for purposes of the effective dates provided in the regulations.
 For example, it is possible that the IRS could assert that a reconstitution or rebalancing of an underlying index or a basket of Notes is a significant modification of the Notes due to an exercise of discretion with respect to such reconstitution or rebalancing and, therefore, a deemed issuance of the Notes upon the occurrence of such event.
-It is also possible that U.S. withholding tax could apply to the Notes under these rules if a holder enters, or has entered, into certain other transactions in respect of the underlying or the Notes should consult its own tax advisor regarding the application of section 871(m) to its Notes in the context of its other transactions.
+It is also possible that U.S. withholding tax could apply to the Notes under these rules if a holder enters, or has entered, into certain other transactions in respect of the underlying equity or the Notes.
+A holder that enters, or has entered, into other transactions in respect of the underlying or the Notes should consult its own tax advisor regarding the application of section 871(m) to its Notes in the context of its other transactions.